Linux Commands - Overview and Examples

 - How to perform pattern search in files using Grep

-The groups command displays the name of groups a user is part of.
+The groups command displays the name of groups a user is a part of.

 $ groups himanshu